-The financial statements include all disclosures necessary for fair presentation in accordance with Canadian public sector accounting standards and disclosures otherwise required to be included therein by the laws and regulations to which The Board is subject.
+The financial statements are fairly presented in accordance with Canadian public sector accounting standards, and include all disclosures necessary for such fair presentation and disclosures otherwise required to be included therein by the laws and regulations to which the Board is subject.
+We have prepared the Board's financial statements on the basis that the Board is able to continue as a going concern.

-We have appropriately reconciled our books and records (e.g. general ledger accounts) underlying the financial statements to their related supporting information (e.g. sub ledger or third party data).
+We have appropriately reconciled our books and records (e.g. general ledger accounts) underlying the financial statements to their related supporting information (e.g. subledger or third party data).
 All related reconciling items considered to be material were identified and included on the reconciliations and were appropriately adjusted in the financial statements.
 There were no material unreconciled differences or material general ledger suspense account items that should have been adjusted or reclassified to another account balance.
 There were no material general ledger suspense account items written off to a balance sheet account, which should have been written off to a profit and loss account and vice versa.
+All intra-entity accounts have been eliminated or appropriately measured and considered for disclosure in the financial statements.